Conference Areas

 This area welcomes proposals that investigate any of the things, whether mundane or marvelous, that scare us.
 Through our sessions, we hope to pioneer fresh explorations into the darker sides of the intermedia traditions of the fantastic (including, but not restricted to, aspects of fairy tale, fantasy, gothic, horror, legend, mythology, and science fiction) by illuminating how creative artists have both formed and transformed our notions of monsters within these sub-traditions in texts from various countries, time periods, and media and for audiences at all levels.
 Our primary goal is to foster a better understating of monsters in general and to examine their impact on those that receive their stories as well as on the world at large.
 However, as a component of the Northeast Popular Culture/American Culture Association, the Monsters and the Monstrous Area is also especially interested in celebrating both the New England Gothic tradition and the life, works, and legacy of H. P. Lovecraft, a leading proponent of Weird Fiction and an immense influence on contemporary popular culture.

-Philosophy, Belief, and Popular Culture
+Philosophy and Popular Culture

 Current Chair: Hayley McCullough, New Mexico Tech, hmccullough.popculture@gmail.com